sigmf/SigMF/sigmf-spec.md

 There are four orthogonal characteristics of sample data: complex or real, floating-point or integer, bit-width, and endianness.
 The following ABNF rules specify the dataset formats defined in the Core namespace.
-Additional dataset formats may be added through extensions.
+Additional dataset formats MAY be added through extensions.

 ```abnf
     dataset-format = (real / complex) ((type endianness) / byte)